paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Casper related articles](/images/hugo_themes/casper_related_articles.png#center)](/images/hugo_themes/casper_related_articles.png)

-Ladies and gentleman, I want to show to you the nicest approach to "next article" and "related articles" presentation on the market: one of both in separate boxes, same information but present in so tasty way you couldn't stop the desire to click.
+Ladies and gentlemen, I want to show to you the nicest approach to "next article" and "related articles" presentation on the market: one of both in separate boxes, same information but present in so tasty way you couldn't stop the desire to click.

 ---